SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 <!-- >
 **True disciples** will experience a transformed, fruit-bearing life because they live in a relationship of love with both Jesus and the Father (Jn 15:9-10) &mdash; [Filament](https://amzn.to/3CcB5Cu) -->

 If a Christian's life is devoid of the <span style="font-weight:bold;color:#800080;">fruit</span> of the Holy spirit (Gal 5:22-23), and instead is full of the works of the flesh (Gal.
-5:19-21), they have deceived themselves (James 1:22) into believing that they have genuine faith (2Cor.
+5:19-21), they have likely deceived themselves (James 1:22) into believing that they have genuine faith (2Cor.
 13:5).
 This is what is known as a false professor (2Pe 2:21-22).

 <!-- They did not lose their salvation, for this is impossible, they were just never saved to begin with. -->